I'm currently in the process of creating sub-categories. Please excuse any disorder.

 B

-Beginner (CLRG) (Australia, England and Ireland, North America): The first level in competition.
-Depending on the region, a dancer usually must place top three to move to the next level.
+Beginner or Beginnner I (CLRG) (Australia, England and Ireland, North America): The first real level in competition.
+Depending on the region, a dancer usually must place top three to move to the next level, or have been dancing at least a year.

 Beginners A (Comhdháil) (in UK and Ireland): Dancers who win a 1st in this level can then move up to Beginners B.